-Call quality is a crucial customer-centric performance metric that can be utilized in all contact centers, and helps to measure how successful an agent is in dealing with the customers.
+Call quality is a crucial customer-centric performance metric that can be utilized in all contact centers and helps to measure how successful an agent is in dealing with the customers.
 It is typically evaluated through the recording and monitoring of agent interactions with customers and utilizes a scoring system based on a list of criteria that a call center feels indicates a quality experience from the customer’s perspective.
-This may include, for example, FCR, courtesy and professionalism, providing the right information, capturing the right customer data, etc. Usually the criteria are added up to a total percentage score, however each criteria can be analyzed separately in order to improve call quality in specific areas of need.
+This may include, for example, FCR, courtesy, and professionalism, providing the right information, capturing the right customer data, etc. Usually, the criteria are added up to a total percentage score, however, each criterion can be analyzed separately in order to improve call quality in specific areas of need.

 Service level and response time are fundamental metrics for the effective management of the contact center and the customer experience.
 Service level is the percentage of calls answered within a predetermined number of seconds.
-It generally indicates how accessible the center is to customers, and thus is the clearest indication of what customers experience as they attempt to reach your contact center.
+It generally indicates how accessible the center is to customers, and this is the clearest indication of what customers experience as they attempt to reach your contact center.
 While the faster an agent answers a customer call, the higher the service levels.
 Businesses also need to take into account that answering calls too quickly can actually be unprofitable because of the staffing costs necessary to meet such high service levels.
-At the same time, if response time is poor, than repeat contacts, escalations and complaints will eventually drive service level down even further so finding the happy medium is the key.
+At the same time, if response time is poor than repeat contacts, escalations and complaints will eventually drive the service level down even further.
+Finding a happy medium is the key.

 One common solution for finding the right service level is a metric known as forecasting accuracy.
-Since staffing operational costs generally account for 70 to 80% of call center budgets, using accurate algorithms is crucial for making sure you are properly estimating anticipated call volume and thereby determining the right number of agents required to meet those service levels.
-In fact, one of the greatest threats to a call center’s profit margin are labor costs which comes from mistaken forecasting.
+According to Frost & Sullivan, staffing operational costs account for 70 to 80% of call center budgets.
+Using accurate algorithms is crucial for making sure you are properly estimating anticipated call volume.
+This way you can determine the right number of agents needed to meet those service levels.
+In fact, one of the greatest threats to a call center’s profit margin is labor costs which come from mistaken forecasting.
 While overestimating demand can lead to overstaffing and wasted resources, underestimating can be just as problematic as it leads to understaffing, which then leads to long wait times in queues.
 The result of this is frustrated customers and burned-out agents who now have to dedicate a portion of the call to caller complaints about hold times.